 Pixar’s first film of 2016 is the sequel to 2003’s Finding Nemo.
 Directed by Andrew Stanton, that original characters from the first film will appear in the sequel, including Dory, Nemo, Marlin and the “Tank Gang”.
-The film will focus on the amnesic character Dory, and will take place six months after the events of Finding Nemo and explore the idea of her being reunited with her family.
+The film will focus on the amnesiac character Dory, and will take place six months after the events of Finding Nemo and explore the idea of her being reunited with her family.
 The voice cast sees the return of Ellen DeGeneres, Albert Brooks, and Hayden Rolence, and introduces new characters voiced by Diane Keaton and Eugene Levy.

 Ice Age 5: Collision Course (29th July)

-The fifth installment in the Ice Age film series and sequel to 2012’s Ice Age: Continental Drift.
+The fifth instalment in the Ice Age film series and sequel to 2012’s Ice Age: Continental Drift.
 Directed by Mike Thurmeier and Galen T. Chu, the film will follow Scrat’s epic pursuit of his elusive acorn catapults him outside of Earth, where he accidentally sets off a series of cosmic events that transform and threaten the planet.
-To save themselves from peril, Manny, Sid, Diego, and the rest of the herd leave their home and embark on a quest, traveling to exotic new lands and encountering a host of colorful new characters as well as a new enemy who is a brother to one of their old foes.
-Denis Leary, Ray Romano, Queen Latifah, John Leguizamo, Keke Palmer, Jennifer Lopez, Chris Wedge, and Simon Pegg will reprise their roles from the previous installment, while new additions to the cast include Jesse Tyler Ferguson, Adam DeVine, Nick Offerman, Max Greenfield, Stephanie Beatriz, Melissa Rauch, Carlos Ponce, Michael Strahan, Jessie J and Neil deGrasse Tyson.
+To save themselves from peril, Manny, Sid, Diego, and the rest of the herd leave their home and embark on a quest, travelling to exotic new lands and encountering a host of colourful new characters as well as a new enemy who is a brother to one of their old foes.
+Denis Leary, Ray Romano, Queen Latifah, John Leguizamo, Keke Palmer, Jennifer Lopez, Chris Wedge, and Simon Pegg will reprise their roles from the previous instalment, while new additions to the cast include Jesse Tyler Ferguson, Adam DeVine, Nick Offerman, Max Greenfield, Stephanie Beatriz, Melissa Rauch, Carlos Ponce, Michael Strahan, Jessie J and Neil deGrasse Tyson.

 Sausage Party (12th Aug)